-Travel on to Geelong, Victoria's largest regional city, located on calm Corio Bay just inside Port Phillip Heads.
+Pause to pick up unique gifts at the vintage market precinct in North Geelong and then cruise into Victoria's largest regional city, located on calm Corio Bay.
 The city has fabulous waterfront eateries, landscaped gardens and walking paths.
 Have a coffee at a waterfront restaurant and wander past the famous bollard characters along the foreshore, or visit the multi award-winning National Wool Museum.

 The route continues to Queenscliff through wine country.
-Scotchmans Hill and Bellarine Estate both have excellent cellar doors, and Pettavel Winery incorporates a popular restaurant.
-You can also take a detour to Portarlington for a lunch at a great cafe or fresh mussels bought at the pier then barbecued on the shore.
+Scotchmans Hill and Bellarine Estate both have excellent cellar doors, while Jack Rabbit vineyard boasts the best views across the bay.
+Prefer cider?
+Stop on the highway for a cold one at the Flying Brick Cider Co.
+Take a detour to Portarlington for a lunch at a great cafe or tuck into fresh mussels bought at the pier then barbecued on the shore.

 Queenscliff is an historic bay-side town well known for its Victorian-era buildings, galleries and excellent restaurants.
 Learn about 19th-century military history at the historic Fort Queenscliff or stories of the early mariners and fishermen at the Maritime Museum.
 For the more adventurous, dive to discover coral, sponges and shipwrecks around the bay entrance, charter a boat and swim with dolphins or take a fishing cruise.

 Continue your journey south to the village of Point Lonsdale overlooking The Rip – the notorious entrance to Port Phillip Bay.
-Take in the dramatic views from Rip View Lookout before heading onto Barwon Heads a little further along the coast.
+Make the journey last a little longer by walking (45 mins) or cycling (15 mins) from town to town.
+Breathe in the fresh sea air, watch the boats out in the bay and take in the dramatic views from Rip View Lookout.